shrinerb/shrine/doc/direct_s3.md

 </form>
 ```

-If you're doing synchronous upload with redirection, the redirect URL will
-include the object key in the query parameters, which you can use to generate
-Shrine's uploaded file representation:
+Note the additional `success_action_redirect` option which tells S3 where to
+redirect to after the file has been uploaded.
+We also tell S3 to exclude the
+`utf8` and `authenticity_token` fields that the Rails form builder generates.

+Let's assume we specified the redirect URL to be a page which renders the form
+for a new record.
+S3 will include some information about the upload in form of
+GET parameters in the URL, out of which we only need the `key` parameter:

 ```erb
 <%